Guidelines for an F-1 Scholar.

 Individual Taxpayer Identification Numbers (ITIN)

-International Students who received income from the University will receive one or both of the following tax documents in January or February of each year.
+International Students who receive income from the University will receive one or both of the following tax documents in January or February of each year.
 Please make sure you retain these documents for the purpose of filing your taxes.

 All students who worked during the previous calendar year receive a W-2 statement from the Business Office at the end of January which states the wages earned and taxes withheld on the earnings.
 The only exception is for students whose wages are exempt from tax because they have applied for tax treaty benefits.
 These wages are reported on the 1042-S form described below.

-All students who received scholarships and or fellowships for expenses other than tuition receive a 1042-S which states the amount of the scholarship or fellowship and taxes paid on the scholarship.
+All students who receive scholarships and or fellowships for expenses other than tuition receive a 1042-S which states the amount of the scholarship or fellowship and taxes paid on the scholarship.
 Any wages paid without being subject to tax due to a treaty exemption are also reported on the 1042-S. Students will receive the 1042-S from the Business Office at the end of February.

 The U.S. has tax treaties in effect with many countries which exempt students’ wages and/or scholarships from taxes while in the U.S. Students may submit a request to receive treaty benefits by completing certain required documents in the Business Office.
 The Business Office will contact students who are eligible for these benefits.